 In addition, Florida is often ground zero for national security matters such as illegal drug importation & interdiction, illegal immigration, and ecological concerns such as sea level rise.

-Hence, FINS’ proximity to these security and defense stakeholders provides an advantageous opportunity to draw from and contribute to statewide talent pools, as well as to lead the way in promoting the deployment of new AI technologies in support of national security.
+Hence, FINS’ proximity to these security and defense stakeholders provides an advantageous opportunity to draw from and contribute to nationwide talent pools, as well as to lead the way in promoting the deployment of new AI and data science technologies in support of national security.

-Further, in accordance with FINS’ Mission and Vision Statements, the institute fully intends to leverage the arsenal or resources afforded by UF and its standing among the Top 5 Public Universities in the U.S. towards establishing Florida as a nationally recognized, premier hub for AI innovation, talent, and workforce development in support of national security.
+Further, in accordance with FINS’ Mission and Vision Statements, the institute fully intends to leverage the arsenal of resources afforded by UF and its standing among the Top 5 Public Universities in the U.S. towards establishing Florida as a nationally recognized, premier hub for AI/data science innovation, talent, and workforce development in support of national security.

 FINS is buttressed in doing so by the following: